Exploring Non-minimal coupling using ultra-diffuse galaxies: Galaxy Dynamics

 \subsection{DM halo density Profile}

 In this work, we consider eight different types of DM profiles.
-Among them, the generalized Navarro-Frenk-White (gNFW) profile is the most commonly used in the literature for galactic scale.
-As a sample of those eight profiles, we presented the results of gNFW and NFW in details.
-The information regarding the rest of the profiles are presented in the \ref{app: DMHalo}.
+Among them, the generalized Navarro-Frenk-White (gNFW) profile is the most commonly used profile in the literature on galactic scales.
+As a sample of those eight profiles, we presented the results of gNFW and NFW in detail.
+The information regarding the rest of the profiles is presented in the \ref{app: DMHalo}.

 The NFW profile \cite{Navarro:1995iw,Navarro:1996gj} is described as

 with

 while the generalized NFW (gNFW) profile \cite{Umetsu:2015baa,Zhao:1995cp} is defined by \be \rho(r)=\frac{\rho_s}{\big(\frac{r}{r_s}\big)^{\gamma} \big(1+\frac{r}{r_s}\big)^{3-\gamma}}\;, \ee with